Home/Dental Implant Solutions/Implant-Supported Dentures

 Implant-Supported Dentures

 Implant-supported dentures are a hybrid of dental implants and traditional dentures.
 This dental restoration can help patients who are missing multiple or a full arch of teeth.
 Patients who do not want the slippage or discomfort associated with traditional dentures may find implant-supported dentures to be an optimal solution for their needs.
-Another key benefit of choosing implant-supported dentures is that it can preserve jawbone density, an advantage that conventional dentures do not have.
+Another key benefit of choosing implant-supported dentures is that they can preserve jawbone density, an advantage that conventional dentures do not have.

 Dr. Rob Schlossberg and Dr. Deb Klotz offer a few different options for implant-supported dentures.
 If you are interested in learning about our advanced implant-supported denture procedures, we encourage you to read more below.